Baloba68/portfolio_website/README.md

 ✅ Profile Picture – Adds personality to the portfolio.
 ✅ Contact Link – Directs visitors to their email account with my email pre filled.

-Important Links
+Important Links:
 Download CV (PDF)
 Simple Calculator Project
 Udacity Certificate: Fundamentals of Generative AI

-Tech Stack
+Tech Stack:
 HTML5 – Website structure
 CSS3 – Styling and layout

-Getting Started
+Getting Started:
-To view the project locally:
+To view the project locally;
 #Clone the repository
 git clone https://github.com/Baloba68/portfolio-website.git
 #Open the project folder
 cd portfolio-website
 #Open index.html in your browser

-Notes
+Notes:
 The CV is included as a PDF file inside the project folder.
 The Udacity Certificate link redirects to the official Udacity site.
 All code is commented for readability.

-Author
+Author:
 Adam Sebit
 Student at the University of Nairobi (Bachelor of Arts) Studying Software Engineering at PowerLearn Project Africa